cetinkaya/foldermergeview/README.md

 ## Compilation

-`foldermergeview` uses Qt for the user interface and the source code in c++.
+`foldermergeview` uses Qt for the user interface and the source code in C++.
 The repository includes a qtcreator project file for easy compilation.